 A 2012 study published in the journal PLoS ONE found that men who are feeling stressed out prefer women with curvier figures.
 The study had one experimental group perform a stressful activity, while the other control group did not.
 Afterward, they were shown pictures of women with various body types.
 When the men in the control group were asked to rate the women on a scale of one to nine, they rated pictures of women with higher BMIs as the most attractive.

 In 2010, researchers in Seattle found that formerly captured crows were able to remember the face of their abductor even years after the incident.
 Once they identified the suspect in question, they would threaten them by diving down and swarming the person that they had felt threatened by years before.

 Our Canadian neighbors may not have been as friendly as we thought.
 During the Cold War era, Canada spent thousands on its historic "Fruit Machine."
 This device was supposedly able to identify gay men and lesbian women by monitoring subjects as they were shown pornographic images with homosexual content.

 This, unfortunately, led to the wrongful persecution of many of Canada's fine citizens.
-In 2017, Prime Minister Justin Trudeau apologized for the mistreatment of these men and women.
+In 2017, Prime Minister Justin Trudeau apologized for the mistreatment of these people.